-Spoken Word Event Review: When Love Meets the Wave (Ireland)
+Spoken Word Event Review: Where Love Meets The Waves (Ireland)

 Kevin Bateman hosts live poetry performances from places of natural beauty or spiritual significance, primarily in Ireland.
 An event takes place Feb 17 at the Phoenix Park (County Dublin, Ireland) – more details on that can be found at writing.ie.
 Last summer he led a troupe of his fellow poets and writers to the Cliffs of Moher on Ireland’s west coast, a journey that apparently involved a touch of abseiling and climbing among other activities (although we stand to be corrected on that).

 Where Love Meets The Waves kicked off with Bateman’s set, which was brief, and featured a poem that featured dreaming “below the soil, to cry when the flowers open in spring” – a suggestion, perhaps, of regret post-mortem, at not living the life that one would have wished.
 There are touches of Hell, a dream “last night was about fear,” redolent of sulfur.
 Bateman tells us “I was being tortured in my bed asleep.”

 Anne Casey moved to Australia some years ago.
 Her set was given added poignancy in light of some pieces she has written for the Irish Times about the reasons for her homecoming.